CmrCrabs/nixdots/.github/readme.md

     - [ ] update css to work with light mode
     - [ ] rewrite horizontal bar
     - [ ] integrate dock into bar?
+    - [ ] create float -> hex fn and use for border transparency
     - [ ] Hyprspace Integration
     - [ ] track with home manager